Thomas Remengesau Jr.: As Senator again

 Code of Ethics law."
 “It was incomplete but it’s not like that we did not file anything.
 When we filed in years 2000-2002, we believed that what we were filing was in compliance with the law,” Remengesau said.

 When asked about the verdict, he replied: “It is interesting because in our inquiries, roughly 90 percent filed the same way I did.
 And it is also an eye opener.
 I learned a lot from this trial and I hope other officials will also learn something from this because they will now change the way they disclose their assets.”
 He added, “From now on, everyone who acquired land through tradition will also disclose it in their financial disclosure.”
 In April 2010, Associate Justice Kathleen Salii imposed a fine of US$156,400 on Remengesau.
 Although prosecutor Michael Copeland recommended a fine of US$1,357,500, Copeland would go on to express his satisfaction with the sentence in media interviews.

 Second presidency

 He took office as President again in 2013, after defeating his successor Johnson Toribiong in the November 2012 Palauan election.
 Due to his work regarding Palau's environment, Remengesau received the Pacific Champion Award in 2013, as well as the United Nations' Champion of the Earth title, the Inspiring Conservation Award, and the IGFA Conservation Award, all in 2014.
 In 2016, he received the Peter Benchley Ocean Award for Excellence in National Stewardship.
 He appeared in the 2016 documentary film Before the Flood to discuss the vulnerability of Palau to sea level rise.

-He was challenged in his bid for a fourth term in the November 2016 election by his brother-in-law, Senator Surangel Whipps Jr. He received 5109 votes compared to Whipps' 4854.
+He was challenged in his bid for a fourth term in the November 2016 election by his brother-in-law, Senator Surangel Whipps Jr. He received 5,109 votes compared to Whipps' 4,854.
+He succeeded his father as the Maderngebuked of Ngaraard.